 Our common stock is listed on the American Stock Exchange, or AMEX, but its daily trading volume has been limited and sporadic.
 Also, there can be no assurance that we will remain listed on the AMEX.
-Additionally, the price of our common stock may be volatile as a result of a number of factors, including, but not limited to, the following:
+In the past several months, the market price of our common stock has experienced significant fluctuation.
+Between January 1, 2008 and September 15, 2008, the reported last sale price for our common stock has ranged from \$5.65 to \$2.80 per share.
+We expect the price of our common stock to continue to be volatile as a result of a number of factors, including, but not limited to, the following:

-- developments in our pending litigation against Microsoft; - quarterly variations in our operating results; - large purchases or sales of common stock; - actual or anticipated announcements of new products or services by us or competitors; - general conditions in the markets in which we compete; and - economic and financial conditions.
+- developments in our pending litigation against Microsoft; - quarterly variations in our operating results; - large purchases or sales of common stock; - actual or anticipated announcements of new products or services by us or competitors; - · general conditions in the markets in which we compete; and - economic and financial conditions.